georgeeburt/georgeeburt/README.md

 I'm a **Software Engineer** passionate about designing and building scalable, efficient applications, I thrive on solving complex problems and delivering meaningful solutions.

-Before transitioning into development, I played a key role in managing my father's business, where I honed my problem-solving, communication and leadership skills.
+Before transitioning into development, I managed key operations in a construction industry business, where I honed my problem-solving, communication, and leadership skills.
 These experiences now shape how I approach creating innovative and practical applications.

 ## Tech Stack